TurkuNLP/Turku-neural-parser-pipeline/docs/index.md

 ```
 LATEST:

+Dec 28, 2018: Docker images available.
+See the [instructions here](docker.html).

 Dec 18, 2018: Finnish (fi_tdt) model updated, should be now faster as it includes a bigger precomputed lemma cache (no changes in accuracy)
     --> run 'python3 fetch_models.py fi_tdt' to get the latest